Sierra de la Laguna: Biosphere reserve

 UNESCO has designated the Sierra de la Laguna a global biosphere reserve: "This semi arid to temperate subhumid climate area represents highly important and contrasted ecosystems, including arid zones, matorrales, low deciduous forest type, evergreen oak: Quercus devia (“encino”) woods, pine-evergreen oak mix woods and oases with palms and “guerivos” situated throughout the gallery forest following the long river basins."
 The Biosphere reserve was established by a Mexican presidential decree of 6 June 1994, which designated a core area and buffer zones.

 The core area is centered on the higher-elevation oak-pine forests, while the transition area includes the communities of Todos Santos, El Pescadero, El Triunfo, San Antonio, San Bartolo, Buena Vista, Los Barriles, Las Cuevas, Santiago and Miraflores, Baja California Sur.

 Climate

-The climate is influenced by its altitude.
-At higher altitudes, it has a subtropical highland climate with cool temperatures year round and higher amounts of precipitation.
+The climate is influenced by its elevation.
+At higher elevations it has a subtropical highland climate with cool temperatures year round and higher amounts of precipitation.